jetbrains-academy/javascript-course/Functions/Introduction to functions/task.md

 ### Task

-Declare a function named `welcome`, which should display a message `"Welcome to the JavaScript course!"` when called.
+Declare a function named `welcome` that displays the message `"Welcome to the JavaScript course!"` when called.